georgeburry/books-database-gui/README.md

 # User interface for books database
-A simple user interface made using the Python Tkinter library that allows one to query, add and delete entries in an mySQL database.
+A simple user interface made using the Python Tkinter library that allows one to query, add and delete entries in an SQLite database.